 Ensure the donee accepts the gift during the donor’s lifetime.

-Any legal property owner (donor) who is mentally competent and above 18 years of age can gift property to another person (donee), provided it is done voluntarily and without consideration.
+A legally competent property owner over 18 years of age can voluntarily gift property to another person without any consideration